-After Nest is installed for the first time and the power is turned on, Nest will begin setup.
-During setup, you'll be able to connect Nest to your Wi-Fi network and answer a series of questions about you and your home.
-If you want to connect Nest to the Internet, make sure to have your Wi-Fi password handy.
+After your Nest Learning Thermostat is installed for the first time and the power is turned on, the Nest Thermostat will begin setup.
+During setup, you'll be able to connect your Nest Thermostat to your Wi-Fi network and answer a series of questions about you and your home.
+If you want to connect your Nest Thermostat to the Internet, make sure to have your Wi-Fi password handy.
 You’ll also need to know basic information about your heating and cooling system.

 Step 1: Language

 The first step is to select the language you’d prefer.
-The Nest Learning Thermostat, the Nest Web app, and the Nest Mobile app can speak English, Spanish and French.
+The Nest Learning Thermostat and the Nest apps can speak English, Spanish and French.

 Step 2: Internet connection

-The next step is to connect Nest to your home Wi-Fi network.
-Nest doesn't require A Wi-Fi connection.
-But when connected, you can control Nest from anywhere using the Nest Web app on your computer or Nest Mobile app on your smartphone or tablet.
-A Wi-Fi connection also gives Nest access to local weather information (especially important for heat pump and dual fuel systems) and automatic software updates.
+The next step is to connect the Nest Thermostat to your home Wi-Fi network.
+The Nest Thermostat doesn't require A Wi-Fi connection.
+But when connected, you can control your Nest Thermostat from anywhere using the Nest apps.
+A Wi-Fi connection also gives your Nest Thermostat access to local weather information (especially important for heat pump and dual fuel systems) and automatic software updates.

 If your network still doesn’t appear, there may be a problem with your Internet connection.